RTEMS/rtems-docs/c-user/config/bdbuf.rst

 CONSTANT:
     ``CONFIGURE_BDBUF_BUFFER_MAX_SIZE``

-DATA TYPE:
+OPTION TYPE:
-    Unsigned integer (``uint32_t``).

-RANGE:
-    It must be positive and an integral multiple of the buffer minimum size.
+    This configuration option is an integer define.

 DEFAULT VALUE:
-    The default value is 4096 bytes.
+    The default value is 4096.

+VALUE CONSTRAINTS:
+    The value of this configuration option shall satisfy all of the following
+    constraints:

+    * It shall be greater than or equal to 0.

+    * It shall be an integral multiple of :ref:`CONFIGURE_BDBUF_BUFFER_MIN_SIZE`.

 DESCRIPTION:
-    Defines the maximum size of a buffer in bytes.
+    The value of this configuration option defines the maximum size of a buffer in bytes.

 NOTES:
     None.